BrightspaceUI/intl/README.md

 Options:

-- **decimalPlaces**: The maximum amount of decimal places to include in the result (overrides the default)
+- **maximumFractionDigits**: The maximum amount of decimal places to include in the result (overrides the default)

 ```javascript
 var formatFS = new d2lIntl.FileSizeFormat('en-US');